tophefo/IpCamera/README.md

 <https://community.openhab.org/t/how-to-display-rtsp-streams-from-ip-cameras-in-openhab-and-habpanel-linux-only/69021>

-Alternatively you can use 3rd party software running on a server to do the conversion as this takes a lot of CPU power to handle the conversion.
+Alternatively you can use 3rd party software running on a server to do the conversion.
+Converting from h264 to mjpeg takes a lot of CPU power to handle the conversion, so it is better to use HLS format as this will use h264 and not require a conversion that needs CPU grunt.
 You can run the opensource motion software on a raspberry Pi with this project.
 <https://github.com/ccrisan/motioneyeos/wiki>

 **HLS Http Live Streaming**

 Cameras with h264 format streams can have this copied into the HLS format which can be used to stream to Chromecasts and also display in browsers that support this format using the webview or Habpanel items.
 Apple devices have excellent support for HLS due to the standard being invented by Apple.
-Some browsers like chrome require a plugin to be installed and then it is able to display the video.
+Some browsers like Chrome require a plugin to be installed and before being able to display the video.

 To use the new steaming features, you need to: